llbranco/PPLGPwn/README.md

 /var/lib/webosbrew/startup.sh
 ```
 2.
-insert this lines in the last line save and reboot the tv
+insert this lines in the last line save and reboot the tv (VTX version use a different path)
 ```
 cd /media/internal/downloads/PPLGPwn
 ./run.sh